 While the clubs and activities may vary from year-to-year, here is a brief description of the various ministries, events, organizations, and clubs your child has available to them as a student of Trinity Christian School.

-Chapels and Spiritual Emphasis Events
+Chapels and Service

 Throughout the year, classes take trips outside the classroom to enrich the school experience.
 Our students enjoy both the academic and social experiences they share during their various field trips scheduled throughout the school year.
 Field trips are designed to enhance and bring to life what the students are learning in the classroom.
 For example, 8th graders travel through the wild and wonderful state of West Virginia for a whole week in support of their West Virginia history class taught at that grade level.